msidwell/terraform_classroom/terraform_102.md

 }
 ```

-This block calls a module and passes variables into the module to use during processing.
+This block calls a module and passes variables into it to use during processing.
 In addition, modules can use output blocks to pass resource information and calculated values back to the parent module after processing.
-Between module inputs and outputs, their value in repeatability becomes clear.
-A single module can be used many times to create similar resources with slightly different names, sizes, shapes, etc. without reinventing the wheel every time.
-Not only does this save time and effort, but can help maintain consistency between infrastructure admins within an organization since they can all use the same set of standardized modules in their work.
+Between module inputs and outputs, their value in repeatability becomes clear, as a single module can be used many times to create similar resources with slightly different names, sizes, shapes, etc. without reinventing the wheel every time.
+Not only does this save time and effort, but can help maintain consistency between infrastructure deployments within an organization since contributors can all use the same set of standardized modules in their work.

 # Labs